MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/overview.md

 ---
-title:  | Microsoft Docs
+title:  What is PowerApps Portals? | Microsoft Docs
-description:
+description: Design and build websites using PowerApps which allow external users to interact with the data stored in the Common Data Service.
-author:
+author: sbmjais
-manager:
+manager: shujoshi
 ms.service: powerapps
 ms.topic: conceptual
 ms.custom:
-ms.date:
+ms.date: 07/15/2019
-ms.author:
+ms.author: shjais
 ms.reviewer:
 ---